draddo11/100-days-of-code/r1-log.md

 Read you dont know js learned about closures,this, ..run most of the code through the console
 ## R1D64
 the numbering of days is off will change it in my next commit , today did a lot of GoogleUdacitysCHOLARS FOR MY GOOGLE AFRICA SCHOLARSHIP ..jQuery section..will work on the pixel art maker
+## R1D67
+d67 thats the correct day to match my log on twitter reading about functions as values and immediately evoked funtions and closure from @ydkjs